 Earlier this month, 360 had the opportunity to sit down with the award-winning community activist William Anthony Allen.
-After many years of serving Harlem as a community leader and on the District Council, Allen is exploring the possibility of running for City Council serving the 9th District.
+After many years of serving Harlem as a community leader and on its District Council, Allen is exploring the possibility of running for City Council serving the 9th District.

 Harlem has long been a beacon of Black culture, community, and heritage since the Harlem Renaissance of the 1920s.
 Growing up in the 70s and 80s, the Harlem that William Anthony Allen knew was one of unity, familiarity, and freedom.
 According to Allen, “Crack cocaine came and killed all that.
 It stopped people from going to the community.
 It created mistrust.
 It changed how people participated politically and how they saw themselves.
 A great number of the working class and middle class of Harlem began to look at other options.”
 Allen describes his childhood in Harlem as poor but centered in the community, “people were so loving like they were aunts and uncles, but they really were not a blood relationship.
 The way they treated you, felt like family.”
-He watched as crack cocaine and the crisis to follow attacked the infrastructure of Harlem and divided the community, giving way to gentrification.
+He watched as crack cocaine and the crisis that followed attack the infrastructure of Harlem and divided its community, giving way to gentrification.
 “Black people don’t own the businesses in their own neighborhood anymore and young people say that can’t afford to come back to Harlem,” he says.
 Allen has completed housing and community development efforts in New York, as well as health care and social services proposals on a local, state and federal level.
 His efforts have always been lead by a desire to uplift the community and uphold the “great legacy” of Harlem, “particularly for African Americans.”

 But what are his plans?
 How does Allen intend to use his experience in the community to serve them at a City Council level?
 He told 360 he would begin by “sitting down with parent leaders, senior citizen leaders, youth leaders, and really talk about mapping it out in terms of how do they see the future of this community, what do they want from it, and make that the blueprint.”
 He calls for the people of Harlem to define their own community and make their own decisions, with himself as a representative of their interests.
 “I’m going to be fighting very hard to address the housing inequities and disparities, helping to lower the cost of housing,” he told 360, “making sure that folks that really want to make a contribution to the life of this city can afford to be here.”

-Allen lamented that a particular program that had been around for nearly fifty years, the Addicts Rehabilitation Center (ARC), has closed, “without those services, gentrification moves us all out.”
+Allen lamented that a particular program that had been around for nearly fifty years, the Addicts Rehabilitation Center (ARC), has closed; “without those services, gentrification moves us all out.”
 Allen is fighting to get these programs reestablished, but he specifies that black and brown people should be running these programs for the community, “I want to make sure that the people that are running the program are culturally correct.”

 In his youth, William Anthony Allen attended Fordham University in the Bronx where he was the first non-white person to serve as Vice President of the Student Council.
 Later, he transferred to CUNY where he was the Editor-in-Chief of the school newspaper.
 Now, he is the founding member of a local charter elementary school.
 He recognizes that education is of the utmost importance.
-In City Council, Allen plans to create a network through Historically Black Colleges.
-“We need to make learning and knowledge sexy,” he says, so everyone, regardless of there circumstance can step up and participate in the betterment of their community.”
+In the City Council, Allen plans to create a network through Historically Black Colleges.
+“We need to make learning and knowledge sexy,” he says, so everyone, regardless of their circumstance can step up and participate in the betterment of their community.”
 Of his current efforts, he says, “I’m organizing a network of black influencers to address crisis issues that affect black people across the country.”
 These crisis issues include police relations, employment discrimination, gentrification, and inadequate schools.

 “Harlem represents a great legacy, particularly for African Americans.
 And our entry, not only here into the city but what we have done for the nation,” says Allen, “We need to leverage that.”